osori-db/osori-db.github.io/_i18n/en/guide/api-doc.md

 # User APIs

-This section explains how to use the APIs provided by the OSORI project to users.
+This section explains how to use the APIs provided by the OSORI project for users.

 ---

 {:.warning }
-> **Limitations on the API usage**: the user APIs are restricted to use under the condition below.<br>
+> **Limitations on the API usage**: these user APIs are restricted to use under the condition below.<br>
-**If more than 5,000 API calls are attempted in an hour, we block its usage due to Too Many Request exception.**
+**If more than 5,000 API are called in an hour, we block its usage due to Too Many Request exception.**

 ## Inquiry for the license list

 ### `/api/v1/licenses`

 {:.note }
-**This is an API that can retrieve data about the licenses provided from the OSORI project.**
+**This is an API that can retrieve data about the license provided from the OSORI project.**

 #### Query parameters in the API